rusuly/MySqlCdc/README.md

 ## Limitations
 Please note the lib currently has the following limitations:
-- Packet compression is not supported.
-- Reading a binlog file offline is not supported.
 - Automatic failover is not supported.
 - Multi-source replication & multi-master topology setup are not supported.
 - Supported auth plugins are `mysql_native_password` and `caching_sha2_password`.